The causal interpretation of acceleration factors: Abstract

 \section{Abstract}

-In the presence of unmeasured heterogeneity, the hazard ratio for exposure has a complex causal interpretation.
-To address this, accelerated failure time (AFT) models, which assess the effect on the survival time ratio scale, are often suggested as a better alternative.
-AFT models also allow for straightforward confounder adjustment.
-In this work, we formalize the causal interpretation of the acceleration factor in AFT models using structural causal models and data under independent censoring.
+In studies of time-to-event outcomes with unmeasured heterogeneity, the hazard ratio for treatment is known to have a complex causal interpretation.
+Accelerated failure time (AFT) models, which assess the effect on the survival time ratio scale, are often suggested as a better alternative because they model a parameter with direct causal interpretation while allowing straightforward adjustment for measured confounders.
+In this work, we formalize the causal interpretation of the acceleration factor in AFT models for data under independent censoring.
 We prove that the acceleration factor is a valid causal effect measure, even in the presence of frailty and treatment effect heterogeneity.
-Through simulations, we show that the acceleration factor better captures the causal effect than the hazard ratio when both AFT and proportional hazards models apply.
-Additionally, we extend the interpretation to systems with time-dependent acceleration factors, revealing the challenge of distinguishing between a time-varying homogeneous effect and unmeasured heterogeneity.
-While the causal interpretation of acceleration factors is promising, we caution practitioners about potential challenges in estimating these factors in the presence of effect heterogeneity.
+Through simulations from structural causal models, we show that the acceleration factor better captures the causal effect than the hazard ratio when both AFT and conditional proportional hazards models apply.
+Additionally, we extend the interpretation to systems with time-dependent acceleration factors, illustrating the impossibility of distinguishing between a time-varying homogeneous effect and unmeasured effect heterogeneity.
+While the causal interpretation of acceleration factors is promising, we caution practitioners about potential challenges for the interpretation in the presence of effect heterogeneity.